savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

 ------
 By Christopher Allen, blockstream

-demo validitity of a message, like RSA and standard is X.501 Trust policy: defined and limited by third-parties like a Certificate Authority and an app/browser/os
+demo validity of a message, like RSA and standard is X.501 Trust policy: defined and limited by third-parties like a Certificate Authority and an app/browser/os

-modern crypto allows: multi-sig, ring sig, blind sig, traditional sig: authenticate who signed message, and ceritfy that the signing part is authorized to do the task
+modern crypto allows: multi-sig, ring sig, blind sig, traditional sig: authenticate who signed message, and certify that the signing part is authorized to do the task

 smart sig: core use - also authorization
 * additional parties can be authorized